Measuring for a chair that provides the seated person with the correct amount of support and protection is incredibly important.

 A chair too small may be tight to the patient and cause friction that generates heat, this can be dangerous for the seated person’s skin integrity.

-A chair that is too big may not give a patient the necessary pressure injury management or allow for too much bodily rotation which can lead to slips and falls.
+A chair that is too big may not give a patient the necessary pressure injury management and increase the risk of skin shearing or allow for too much bodily rotation which can lead to slipping while in the chair.